0BAB1/HOLY_CORE_COURSE/readme.md

 ## 🤝 Contributing

-Contributions welcome!
+Contributions are welcome!
 Typo fixes, documentation improvements, bug reports are all appreciated.

 > [!WARNING]
 >  Large architectural PRs have low chances of being merged.
 Open an issue first to discuss.